Jedway/jed-nca/README.md

 curl "http://localhost:8080/api/classify-number?number=x"
 ```
 Or, going to `http://localhost:8080/api/classify-number?number=x` with your browser of choice
-Take note: `x` can be replaced with any number of your choice
+Take note: `x` can be replaced with any integer of your choice

 ### Endpoint
 `GET /api/classify-number?number=<number>`